Validity of the Divorce Decree in the Foreign Countries

 When a couple married in India are seeking a divorce in the US, it will not be a simple process as the US lawyer needs to understand the basis of the Indian family system, which in itself is unique.
 Also, the US lawyer needs to know the various marriage laws in India as it is community-based.
 The Hindu Marriage Act, Muslim Marriage Act, Dowry Act, etc., are a few Acts that need a clear understanding before handling a case.

-At least one spouse must have lived in the US (Virginia, Maryland or DC) for six months before either spouse can file for divorce in the state.
-Being a resident of the state of Virginia, Maryland or DC is important.
+At least one spouse must have lived in the US (Virginia, Maryland, DC or New Jersey) for six months before either spouse can file for divorce in the state.
+Being a resident of the state of Virginia, Maryland DC, New Jersey is important.
 An Indian couple can, no doubt, obtain a divorce in the US, but they need to fulfill the residency requirements.

 In Harmeeta Singh v.
 RajatTaneja, 2003 SCC On Line Del 60, the husband had filed proceedings in the foreign court.
 The wife has approached the Delhi High Court by way of a civil suit.
 The High Tribunal restrained the husband for continuing with the proceedings in the foreign court, as the wife had no spouse visa, thus she possibly could not defend the proceeding in the foreign court.
 Of course, there was no occasion for the wife to submit to the jurisdiction of the foreign court.